-PM 1: Number and percent of waiver applicants who receive a comprehensive LTSS assessment prior to the receipt of waiver services.
-N: Number of waiver applicants who receive a comprehensive LTSS assessment prior to the receipt of services.
-D: Total number of applicants who have received services.
+PM 1: Number and percent of waiver applicants, for whom there is reasonable indication that services may be needed in the future, that received a comprehensive LTSS assessment.
+N: Number of waiver applicants, for whom there is reasonable indication that services may be needed in the future, that received a comprehensive LTSS assessment.
+D: Total number of waiver applicants.